laplcebeltrami/BMI768/README.md

 Statistical simulation and validations - 1 week

-## Textbooks
+## 🔴 Textbooks

 There is no required textbook.
-Lecture slides, additional notes, computer codes will be provided before each lecture through github.
+Lecture slides, additional notes, computer codes, and few video lectures will be provided before each lecture through github.
 Each lecture will accompany detailed computer demonstration showing how each method works.
-Parts of lectures will be based on the following three text books written by the instructor:
+Majority of lecture materials will be based on the following three text books written by the instructor:

 Computational Neuroanatomy: The Methods, 2012 World Scientific Publishing